Examining Numbers in OpenRefine

 Text transform on 0 cells.
 This means that the data in that column was not transformed.

-Sometimes there are non-number values or blanks in a column which may represent errors in data entry and we want to find them.
+expected.
+Such values may represent errors in data entry, and we want to find

 - For a column you transformed to numbers, edit one or two cells, replacing the numbers with text (such as

 abc) or blank (no number or text).
 You will need to change the

 textusing the drop-down menu.

 - Use the column pulldown menu to apply a numeric facet to the column you edited.
 The facet will appear in the left panel.

 - Notice that there are several checkboxes in this facet: